oscherler/openphoto-wiki/Contritbute-frontend.md

     OK, but incomplete or skipped tests!
     Tests: 311, Assertions: 661, Incomplete: 4.

-Those _I_s are okay but you shouldn't see an _E_s or _F_s and definitely look for the _OK_ message at the end.
+Those `I`s are okay but you shouldn't see an `E`s or `F`s and definitely look for the _OK_ message at the end.
 If all the tests pass then you're good to go and can commit it.

 ## Committing your code

 When committing your code it's important to reference the GitHub issue you're fixing.
 You can do it by adding a _#_ followed by the issue number.

     # To simply reference an issue with a commit do this
-    git commit -m 'Fixing the most annoying bug ever. #123'
+    git commit -m 'Addressing the foobar component but not yet finished. #123'

     # To commit and close an issue do this
     git commit -m 'Fixing the most annoying bug ever.
 Closes #123'